As an Amazon Associate I earn from qualifying purchases.

 - Dutch Oven Short Ribs are great for camping or an outdoor weekend.
 Slow cooked with onions and potatoes in a barbecue broth.
 These ribs are tender and delicious.

-- If you are into pork ribs, we have Dr Pepper Barbecue Ribs, Smoked Spare Ribs and these incredible Smoked Baby Back Ribs.
+- If you are into pork ribs, we have Dr Pepper Barbecue Ribs, Smoked Spare Ribs and these incredible Smoked Baby Back Ribs and these Mustard BBQ Ribs are outrageously delicious.

 FOLLOW MISS IN THE KITCHEN ON SOCIAL MEDIA